A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: Experiments

 \subsubsection{Experiment I: Source Model}

-We first determine the fraction of training data, or supervision level required to obtain a source model suitable for transfer.
+During source model training, we collected a dataset of 230,000 samples from the source inverter platform.
+To establish a reliable baseline for cross-hardware transfer, we first determine the fraction of training data, or supervision level required to obtain a source model suitable for transfer.
 As shown in Fig.~\ref{fig:ld_align_source_target}(a), source macro-F1 increases rapidly with 5\%--10\% supervision data and exhibits clear diminishing returns thereafter.
 Performance saturates around 30\% supervision, increasing the training data from 30\% to 80\% improves macro-F1 by less than 0.3\%.
 Based on this saturation behavior, we select two representative models for transfer evaluation: (i) a high-supervision model (with 80\% data) and (ii) a saturated model (with 30\% data).